 - Notification: Type of notification.

 - Creation Info: Date, Time and Username that created the policy.

-Modify the settings for the syslog server.
+- Syslog Server contains the settings for the syslog server configuration.